neutron-org/neutron-sdk/MIGRATING.md

 # Migrating

 This guide explains what is needed to upgrade contracts when migrating over releases of`neutron-sdk`.
-Note that you can also view the[complete CHANGELOG](https://github.com/CosmWasm/cosmwasm/blob/main/CHANGELOG.md)to understand the differences.
+Note that you can also view the complete CHANGELOG on [releases page](https://github.com/neutron-org/neutron-sdk/releases) to understand the differences.

 ## 0.8.0 -> 0.9.0